dapr/proposals/20240618-RCBS-Conversation-building-block.md

 // ConversationRequest is the request object for Conversation. message ConversationRequest {
+  enum LoadBalancingPolicy {
+    // Round robin policy.
+    ROUNDROBIN = 0;
+  }

-  // Endpoint for the model service string endpoint = 1;
+  // Endpoints for the model service, co-work with load balanace policy. repeated string endpoints = 1;
-  // Name of the model
+  // Name of the model.
   string model_name = 2;
-  // Inputs for the conversation, support multiple input in one time map<string, string> inputs = 3;
+  // Inputs for the conversation, support multiple input in one time. map<string, string> inputs = 3;
-  // Parameters for all custom fields map<string, string> parameters = 4;
+  // Parameters for all custom fields. map<string, string> parameters = 4;
+  // Load balancing policy for endpoints.
+  LoadBalancingPolicy policy = 5;
 }

 // ConversationResult is the result for one input. message ConversationResult {
-  // Result for the one conversation input string result = 1;
+  // Result for the one conversation input. string result = 1;
-  // Parameters for all custom fields map<string, string> parameters = 2;
+  // Parameters for all custom fields. map<string, string> parameters = 2;
 }